History of Seal Island False Bay

 The Fernandez Guano Operation held the concession to collect Guano from Seal Island in False Bay as operations between the island and Kalk Bay continued up until WWII when the Navy erected a radar tower and the island became out-of -bounds.

-Exclusive Seal Island Boat Trip
+Seal Island Cape Town Boat Trip

-Seal Island CHARTER
+Seal Island Charter

 Cape Fur Seal Colony